NethermindEth/starknet-staking-v2/README.md

 ./build/validator --config <path_to_config_file>
 ```

 The config file is `.json` which specifies two main fields `provider` and `signer`.
-For the `provider`, it requires an *http* and *websocket* endpoints to a starknet node that supports rpc version `0.8.1` or higher.
+For the `provider`, it requires an *http* and *websocket* endpoints to a starknet node that supports rpc version `0.9.0`.
 Those endpoints are used to listen information from the network.

 For the `signer`, you need to specify the *operational address* and a signing method.
 The signing method can be either internal to the tool or asked externally, based on if you provide a *private key* or an external *url*: